 The DBS update service lets other organisations check the DBS certificate you currently hold and whether it’s still valid.
 If you’ve joined the update service, our DBS team can check whether you can use your current certificate using our status check form, or whether you need a new one, as long as your certificate was issued on or after 17 June 2013.

 Try not to!
 It's your responsibility to look after your original certificate.
 You can call the DBS centre on 0300 020 0190 to reissue a certificate, but you need to do this within 93 days of your certificate being issued.
 If your certificate can’t be reissued, you may need to complete and pay for a new check.

 The University can only help with DBS checks when it’s related to your course, so if you need one for a new job or work experience, please contact your new employer to organise the check.

 The DBS was established under the Protection of Freedoms Act 2012 and merges the functions previously carried out by the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA).
-The University of Essex processes criminal record applications for students and members of staff through a company called Atlantic Data Ltd. Both staff and students complete the DBS check application online using the Disclosures Manager system.
+The University of Essex processes criminal record applications for students and members of staff through a company called Complete Background Screening.
+Both staff and students complete the DBS check application online.
 To find out more please read the University’s policy and procedure on DBS checks (.pdf)

 You may have questions about the DBS check, perhaps involving some sensitivity.
 Our helpful, friendly DBS team is on-hand to provide support and guidance, so please get in touch if you need some help.